lawrennd/snippets/_ml/includes/k-means-clustering.md

 \slides{
 * Initialisation is the process of selecting a starting set of parameters.
 * Optimisation result can depend on the starting point.
-* For $k$-means clustering you need to choose an initial set of centers.
+* For $k$-means clustering you need to choose an initial set of centres.
 * Optimisation surface has many local optima, algorithm gets stuck in ones near initialisation.}
 \notes{One approach to minimizing this objective function is known as *$k$-means clustering*.
 It is simple and relatively quick to implement, but it is an initialization sensitive algorithm.
 Initialization is the process of choosing an initial set of parameters before optimization.
-For $k$-means clustering you need to choose an initial set of centers.
-In $k$-means clustering your final set of clusters is very sensitive to the initial choice of centers.
+For $k$-means clustering you need to choose an initial set of centres.
+In $k$-means clustering your final set of clusters is very sensitive to the initial choice of centres.
 For more technical details on $k$-means clustering you can watch a video of Alex Ihler introducing the algorithm here.}

 \newslide{$k$-means Algorithm}

 \slides{* Simple iterative clustering algorithm
 * Key steps:
-  1. Initialize with random centers
+  1. Initialize with random centres
   2. Assign points to nearest center
-  3. Update centers as cluster means
+  3. Update centres as cluster means
   4. Repeat until stable}

 \notes{The $k$-means algorithm provides a straightforward approach to clustering data.
 It requires two key elements: a set of $k$ cluster centres and a way to assign each data point to a cluster.
 The algorithm follows a simple iterative process: